csjcode/react-ccticker/ccmarket/README.md

 </script>
 ```

-* authstate props are passed from RouterIndex -> HeaderSection -> MenuAppBar -> Navigation
+* authstate props are passed from RouterIndex -> HeaderSection -> MenuAppBar -> MenuLogin